aolayeye/Election_Analysis/README.md

 16. Using an if statement, determine winning vote count, winning percentage, and candidate.

 ### Election-Audit Results
-  - There were 369,711 votes cast in this congressional election
+  - There were 369,711 votes cast in this congressional election. this number agrees with the initial election summary provided.

 ![Election_Analysis_txt](https://user-images.githubusercontent.com/67847583/117768286-cda34580-b1f7-11eb-8f2d-70a60c1e7271.png)